trifle99/ORFRead_WebApp/README.md

 ## How to use:
 Once the web app is being run: <br>
 +Go to 'UPLOAD' page and submit your sequence file for upload <br>
-+Go to 'TEST' page to view your ORF protein sequences <br>
++Go to 'QUERY' page and select which ORF file you would like to view your ORF sequences for <br>
++If you want to search for certain features, you can apply filters by editing the QUERY forms <br>
++If you want to view the whole database, just leave the QUERY form blank <br>

 <!-- notes -->
 ## Note: